 Library Publications

-- Research guides are available in each library to provide information about library hours, resources, services, and assistance. - Southern Baptist Periodical Index (SBPI) is published annually by the University Libraries in both print and electronic format and is used by researchers worldwide, via the Internet. - Website the website contains course specific reference guides developed by the faculty to assist students in locating information relevant to a course.
+- Research guides are available in each library to provide information about library hours, resources, services, and assistance. - Website the website contains course specific reference guides developed by the faculty to assist students in locating information relevant to a course.